-Westtown School staffs a Learning Resource Center (LRC) that supports Upper School students on their academic journey.
-The mission of the Learning Resource Center is:
+Westtown School staffs a Learning Center (LC) that supports Upper School students on their academic journey.
+The mission of the Learning Center is to:

-- to provide necessary services and accommodations for students with documented learning differences
+- provide necessary services and accommodations for students with documented learning differences

-- to provide support to teachers and advisors working with students experiencing learning difficulties.
+- provide guidance to teachers and advisors working with students receiving LC support

 Students who wish to improve their learning can find help in the areas of time management, organization and planning, note taking from texts and lectures, reading comprehension, test preparation, and test taking.
 The LC offers Tip Sheets, study skills workshops, and one-on-one work via appointment.
 Make-up tests are also managed through the LC.

 - Faculty members work in the LC during the day and evening study hall hours to provide support in specific subject areas.